bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Zash**](damic_gods/zash.md), the goddess of Light and Luck.
 * [**Fagal**](damic_gods/fagal.md), the god of Dark and the Unknown.

 **Mevic Gods**, or _gods of bone_, are the six aspects of Zash.
-They are the manifestation of the sun goddess and were born in the _Nascency of Color_<!-- NOTE.
-Link. -->.
+They are the manifestation of the sun goddess and were born in the [_Nascency of Color_](../history.md#prehistory).
 Each god inhabits their own circular sector in the Ring of Color<!-- NOTE.
 Link. --> that surrounds the world.

 * [**Matevos**](mevic_gods/matevos.md), the goddess of Green, lightness, and glory.
 * [**Febrid**](mevic_gods/febrid.md), or Nuagal, is the goddess of Blue, cold, and intellect.